aseeldeek/aseeldeek/README.md

 ### Hi there it's Aseel Deek 👋

-- 🔭 I’m currently working on being frontend-engineer
+- 🔭 I’m currently working on being frontend-engineer.
-- 🌱 I’m currently learning HTML and CSS
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: Sometimes I like to spend more than one hour just looking at my room wall.🤣

 <br />